MicrosoftDocs/dynamics-365-project-operations/articles/project-management/get-recommendations-for-a-project-team-member.md

 This displays additional information related to past experience of that resource.
 The metrics being displayed are summarised below:

   - **Experience Match** (%) refers to the percentage similarity between work done by this resource on previous project tasks and the team member requirements being staffed.
-  - **Relevant past experience** consists of 3 parameters: number of relevant
+  - **Relevant past experience** consists of 3 parameters: number of similar project tasks and projects worked on as well as the number of hours worked on these similar project tasks (adjusted for experience match %).
+  - **Task-wise score** provides the recommendation score, for each task that is a part of the team member requirement.

 ## Narrow down list of suggestions
 You can navigate to other resources from this view using the **Next** and **Previous** buttons.